OpenSAGE/opensage.github.io/posts/blender_w3d_plugin/blender_w3d_plugin.md

 *This walkthrough assumes you know how Blender works and how to use it*

 As a user of the plugin you just want to install the latest version of the plugin, which can be found [here](https://github.com/OpenSAGE/OpenSAGE.BlenderPlugin/releases).
 Through the preferences window you can select that zip archive to be installed.
 The import and export submenus now contain entries for the `*.w3d` format.
-During import of a model it's important that all references files (Skeleton & Textures) can be found, so they must be in the same folder as the file you want to import.
+During import of a model it's important that all referenced files (Skeleton & Textures) can be found, so they must be in the same folder as the file you want to import.

 ## General

 So at first we'll start by importing a simple structure, like the Gondor Barracks from Battle for Middleearth:
 ![Gondor Barracks](./barracks.png)

 The model as you can see it in the screenshot above is in it's default state.
-As you can see in the scene collection on the right we've create a parent collection for all meshes that are part of the `W3D` file.
+As you can see in the scene collection on the right we create a parent collection for all meshes that are part of the `W3D` file.
 Since materials in Blender 2.8 are completly node based the plugin automatically creates a node based shader setup that matches the material specified inside the model.
 See below for the barracks shader node setup, which uses a diffuse and normal texture.

 ![Gondor Barracks Shader](./barracks_nodes.png)